Back to Insights

 Virginia and North Carolina are live.
 More states are coming.

-CMS enforcement of the price transparency rule has increased every year since 2021, with penalties now reaching $2 million per year for non-compliance.
-More hospitals are publishing, and the data quality is improving.
-The infrastructure gets more valuable as the underlying data gets better.
+CMS has tightened enforcement of the rule every year since 2021, and penalties now reach $2 million per year for non-compliance.
+More hospitals are publishing, and the quality of what they publish keeps improving.
+That's the part that compounds: the infrastructure gets more valuable as the underlying data gets better, and I don't have to do anything to earn that.

 The builder's thesis

-I built HospitalCost.com because I saw a pattern I've seen repeatedly in my day job: the data exists, but nobody has done the work to make it decision-ready.
-In enterprise marketing, that means reconciling platform data into one source of truth.
-In healthcare, it means joining public data into a view that answers the question a patient is actually asking: how much will this cost me, and is this hospital any good?
+I built HospitalCost.com because I kept seeing the same pattern in my day job: the data exists, and nobody has done the work to make it decision-ready.
+In enterprise marketing, that work is reconciling platform data into one source of truth.
+In healthcare, it's joining public files into a view that answers what the patient came to ask: what will this cost me, and is the hospital any good?

-The skillset is the same.
-Find the gap between what data exists and what decisions people need to make.
-Build the infrastructure to close it.
+The skill underneath is the same in both.
+Find the gap between the data that exists and the decision someone actually has to make.
+Build the thing that closes it.
 Ship it.

 ---